DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start Feature/02 What you will need Page.md

 ### Scenario 2: Hyperlink (Back to Start an application)
 GIVEN I am viewing the **What You Will Need** Page
-WHEN I click on the 'Back to Start an application' hyperlink within the content
+WHEN I click the 'Back to Start an application' hyperlink
 THEN I redirected back to the [Landing Page](01%20Landing%20Page.md)